PowerDNS/pdns/docs/settings.rst

 -  Integer
 -  60

-On a master, this is the amounts of seconds between the master checking the SOA serials in its database to determine to send out NOTIFYs to the slaves.
+On a master, this is the amount of seconds between the master checking the SOA serials in its database to determine to send out NOTIFYs to the slaves.
 On slaves, this is the number of seconds between the slave checking for updates to zones.